synaptics-astra/doc/linux/index.rst

 Supported Hardware
 ------------------

-The following Evaluation Kits and platforms are covered by this guide:
+The following Reference Kits and platforms are covered by this guide:

 -  SL1620 RDK Board